Delivery of Instruction: APS Advanced Academics and Talent Development Model

-Gifted students need opportunities to think abstractly, work at various rates and levels of complexity, and pursue tasks independently.
-In addition, students eligible for gifted services need opportunities to learn with others of like abilities, as well as opportunities to develop socio-emotionally.
-APS Gifted Services are implemented through school-based and countywide activities, which comply with School Board and State objectives.
+Advanced learners need opportunities to think abstractly, work at various rates and levels of complexity, and pursue tasks independently.
+In addition, students eligible for AATD services need opportunities to learn with others of like abilities, as well as opportunities to develop socio-emotionally.
+APS Advanced Academics and Talent Development services are implemented through school-based and countywide activities, which comply with School Board and State objectives.
 These school-based services are delivered in the following ways:

-- APS Gifted Services collaborative resource model, in which the classroom teacher works with the resource teacher for the gifted to develop and present appropriately differentiated learning experiences for gifted students within the general education classroom.
+- APS collaborative resource model, in which the classroom teacher works with the Advanced Academics Coach to develop and present appropriately differentiated learning experiences for advanced learners within the general education classroom.

-- In the general education classroom setting, identified students are cluster-grouped (minimum of 5 – 8) and through a variety of flexible groupings based on ongoing data.
+- In the general education classroom setting, identified students are cluster-grouped and flexibly grouped based on ongoing data.

-- Identified students work with teachers who are specifically trained in instructional needs of and curriculum written for gifted students.
+- Identified students work with teachers who are specifically trained in instructional needs of advanced learners and curriculum written for advanced learners.

 - Specific curricula which are differentiated or extended from concepts in the general education curriculum, and when appropriate, through opportunities for acceleration and extension.

-In the Gifted Cluster Model, students identified as gifted are placed in Gifted Cluster classrooms with intellectual peers.
-The classroom teacher, with the support of the RTG, is the primary provider for Gifted Services.
-The Gifted Cluster model provides services to identified students by allowing the RTG to collaborate and purposefully plan for instruction with teachers through CLTs and individual planning sessions.
+In the Cluster Model, students identified as advanced learners are placed in cluster classrooms with intellectual peers.
+The classroom teacher, with the support of the AAC, is the primary provider for services.
+The cluster model provides services to identified students by allowing the AAC to collaborate and purposefully plan for instruction with teachers through CLTs and individual planning sessions.
 Advantages of this model include…

 - Students have intellectual peers necessary for academic and social development all day

-- Students have more access to gifted curriculum and/or strategies in their classroom
+- Students have more access to curriculum and/or strategies designed for advanced learners in their classroom

 - Non-identified students who also need challenges will have the opportunity to try out advanced curriculum or strategies

-- RTGs can monitor students that should be assessed for eligibility for gifted services
+- AACs can monitor students that should be assessed for eligibility for services

 - Collaborate and co-plan with teachers